 There are some facts regarding Italy that are simply wrong or they are not true anymore.
 Nobody in Italy drinks a cappuccino after a meal, eats pineapple on pizza or still drives an old Fiat 500.
 Rembember to click the blue words: you will listen to the right pronunciation in Italian

-When tourists come to Italy they always get disappointed because they do not find the red chequered tablecloths in every restaurant they go to or they miss an old Fiat 500 parked in every street they cross.
-Tourists will also be disappointed not finding the Caffettiera, the traditional moka pot in every Italian household.
+When tourists come to Italy, they always get disappointed because they do not find the red chequered tablecloths in every restaurant they go to, or they miss an old Fiat 500 parked in every street they cross.
+Tourists will also be disappointed not finding the Caffettiera, the traditional moka pot, in every Italian household.
 That’s because Nespresso coffee makers (and competitors) have become more and more common in Italy nowadays.
 Only recently, after realizing that those coffee aluminium capsules are not good for the environment, Italians are deciding to go back to their traditional caffettieras.

 In the meanwhile, you will still see red chequered tablecloths, old Fiat 500s and caffettieras in every Hollywood film which refers to Italy.

 Italians know that prosecco is a wine produced in nine areas stretching from the Veneto and Friuli Venezia Giulia regions, in Northern Italy.
 Precisely on the hills of Conegliano and Valdobbiadene.
-That’s why they would never enjoy a prosecco in a can produced somewhere else in the world.
+That’s why they would never enjoy a prosecco in a can, produced somewhere else in the world.
 Also remember that not all the Italian sparkling white wines are proseccos.

-Pizza was born in Naples, Southern Italy, in 19th century.
+Pizza was born in Naples, Southern Italy, in the 19th century.
 The real thing is far more basic than all the versions created afterwards around the world.
 The traditional recipe of pizza is simple: flour, water, yeast, salt, tomato sauce, mozzarella, basil leaves and extra virgin oil.
-Nowadays various toppings have been added to the traditional recipe (Pizza capricciosa, Pizza margherita, Pizza quattro stagioni... ), but what Italians still consider an outrage is pineapple on pizza.
+Nowadays, various toppings have been added to the traditional recipe (Pizza capricciosa, Pizza margherita, Pizza quattro stagioni... ), but what Italians consider an outrage is pineapple on pizza.

 Pasta, but also risotto of any kind, is not a side dish.
 Never.
-In Italy side dishes can only be vegetables or potatoes.
-If you are in Italy and they are serving you pasta as a side dish, it means that you are in one of the worst restaurants meant for tourists, one of those where Italians would never eat.
+In Italy, side dishes can only be vegetables or potatoes.
+If you are in Italy, and they are serving you pasta as a side dish, it means that you are in one of the worst restaurants meant for tourists, one of those where Italians would never eat.

 The Caesar salad is not part of the Italian tradition, even if an Italian chef, Cesare Cradini, invented it in Los Angeles, in 1924.
-Nowadays it is well known in Italy as well, especially thanks to the McDonalds’ restaurants which offer it.
+Nowadays, it is well known in Italy as well, especially thanks to the McDonald's’ restaurants which offer it.

 re-established: fettuccine Alfredo is an Italian recipe.
 It was created by Alfredo Di Lelio, a Roman restaurant owner, around 1920.
 But keep in mind that the real recipe is nothing like the American version, far too rich and creamy.